-All correspondence addressed to the Planning Commission, the Planning Department, or to the Director of the Planning Department, relating to items to be heard by the Commission, shall be forwarded to Commissioners.
-The Director shall ensure that the Commission is made aware of all correspondence addressed to the Commission, and of all correspondence addressed to either the Director of the Planning Department which relates to any item heard or to be heard before the Commission.
+All correspondence addressed to the Planning Commission, the Planning Department, or to the Director of the Planning Department, relating to items to be heard by the Commission, shall be answered by the Director of the Planning Department.
+The Director shall insure that the Commission is made aware of all correspondence addressed to the Commission, and of all correspondence addressed to either the Director or the Planning Department which relates to any item heard or to be heard before the Commission.
+Any correspondence addressed to the Commission or to the Director of the Planning Department which in the opinion of the Director of the Planning Department clearly requires Commission review prior to response shall be presented to the Planning Commission at a regularly scheduled meeting.
+Upon review of such correspondence, if the Planning Commission feels that the matter requires a response, it shall direct the Director of the Planning Department in the manner by which the correspondence is to be answered.
+The Director of the Planning Department shall then answer the correspondence as directed by the Commission, acting in his/her capacity as Secretary to the Commission.